-5 Timing considerations
+Timing considerations

-What are the timing considerations for a going-private or other private equity transaction?
+What are the timing considerations for negotiating and completing a going-private or other private equity transaction?

 It usually takes approximately four or five months from the launch of a tender offer until the completion of the squeeze-out of the remaining minority shareholders.
 In addition, it quite commonly takes a few months for a private equity fund and the target company or its major shareholders to negotiate and reach an agreement before the launch of the tender offer, which means that it usually takes more than six months from the beginning of negotiations until the completion of the transaction.
 As for a short breakdown of the above schedules, the tender offer rules require the provision of at least 20 business days as a tender offer period, and it usually takes five business days from the end of the tender offer period until settlement, which means that a typical tender offer takes more than a month from the launch of the tender offer until settlement.
 After settlement, the company must set a record date for the subsequent shareholders' meeting, and call for a shareholders' meeting to squeeze out minority shareholders.
 It typically takes approximately two months before a shareholders' meeting is held, because there are several procedures required for convening a shareholders' meeting, such as setting a record date, fixing the shareholders who have voting rights at the shareholders' meeting, and sending a notice for the shareholders' meeting.
 However, if the tender offeror succeeded in purchasing 90 per cent or more of the shares in the target company, the tender offeror may dispense with a shareholders meeting and squeeze out minority shareholders using a demand for sale of shares.
+If the acquirer plans to apply for an approval under the Industrial Competitiveness Enhancement Act, it is said to take approximately two months to obtain such approval.